• Skip to main content

 In March 2021, adult-use cannabis became legal in New York when lawmakers passed the Marijuana Regulation and Taxation Act (MRTA).
 While this law covered the production, distribution, and use of cannabis, it did not directly address workplace policies.

-This October, the New York Department of Labor (DOL) released the Adult Use Cannabis and the Workplace New York Labor Law 201-D. The law addresses questions and situations in the workplace related to adult cannabis use and MRTA.
+In October 2021, the New York Department of Labor (DOL) released the Adult Use Cannabis and the Workplace New York Labor Law 201-D. The law addresses questions and situations in the workplace related to adult cannabis use and MRTA.

 Some of the topics that the labor law covers include human resource issues; workplace cannabis use; drug testing; and workplace policies.